Analysis | Why China Is Sticking With Its ‘Covid Zero’ Strategy

 7. What’s the outlook for Hong Kong?

-The financial hub and gateway to China has prioritized aligning its policy with the Chinese mainland in an effort to reopen the border.
-Successive outbreaks on both sides have kept that from happening for the past two years.
-Chief Executive Carrie Lam has vowed to stick with Covid Zero while conceding the city doesn’t have the resources to roll out a lockdown and conduct citywide testing as swiftly as the mainland does to extinguish outbreaks.
-As omicron swept through the city this year, public hospitals became overcrowded and the government’s priorities shifted to vaccinating the elderly and reducing fatalities.
-Secretary for Transport and Housing Frank Chan told Bloomberg Television in mid-March that Hong Kong can’t commit to a date for reopening or lifting its flight ban.
-“We are unable to tell how the pandemic will develop, so we are taking a prudent approach,” he said.
+The financial hub and gateway to China has prioritized aligning its policy with the mainland in an effort to reopen the border.
+Successive outbreaks on both sides have kept that from happening.
+Chief Executive Carrie Lam has vowed to stick with Covid Zero while conceding the city doesn’t have the resources the mainland does to extinguish outbreaks.
+As omicron swept through Hong Kong early this year, public hospitals became overcrowded and the government’s priorities shifted to vaccinating the elderly and reducing fatalities.
+In March, after acknowledging that public tolerance was fading, Lam put a plan for citywide testing on hold, announced the lifting of a ban on flights from nine countries including the U.S. and U.K., and cut by half the time incoming travelers need to spend in hotel quarantine -- provided they test negative.
+Social-distancing restrictions will be eased in phases if there is no rebound in infections, Lam said, but she gave no sign of abandoning the Covid Zero policy.

 • Bloomberg Opinion’s Adam Minter asks how popular Covid Zero really is among the Chinese people, Shuli Ren looks at “dynamic clearing,” and Therese Raphael and Sam Fazeli examine why China can’t loosen up yet.